lvrtl/markdown-cv/index.md

 _used:_

--   Java/Spring Boot: Persistence Modelling, SOLID design, API engineering and unit testing.
+###Java/Spring Boot: Persistence Modelling, SOLID design, API engineering and unit testing.
 Set up and maintained docker encapsulation and CI.

+###Angular

--   Angular: UI design using HTML and SCSS, SOLID design, API access
+UI design using HTML and SCSS, SOLID design, API access

+###Persistence

--   Persistence: Initally used CSVS, but designed and generated from an ER diagram we designed as a team until actual data sources were available.
+Initally used CSVS, but designed and generated from an ER diagram we designed as a team until actual data sources were available.
 Then moved over to postgres.

+###Working model

--   Working model: Scrum
+Scrum

 **Training Project**